Considering changing mobile carriers? I know what you're thinking: can I keep my own device or will I have to buy a Sprint phone?

 - Moto G4 Plus

 Overall, the phone list is rather limited compared to its wireless carrier competitors.
-However, if you don't see your device listed, you can always visit a Sprint store to either discuss or validate your options.
+However, if you don't see your device listed, you can always visit a Sprint store to discuss your options.

 Are Sprint BYOP Plans Right for You?

-Sprint, who has recently appointed a new COO, offers affordable plans and packages for both single and family lines, but at the same time, the coverage isn't as extensive as the coverage provided by Verizon and AT&T. Not only that, but the phones you can bring to the service are rather limited.
+Sprint, who has recently appointed a new COO, offers affordable plans and packages for both single and family lines, but at the same time, the coverage isn't as extensive as the coverage provided by Verizon and AT&T. Not only that, but the phones you can bring to the service are rather limited and their BYOD policy doesn't apply to prepay plans.
 However, its Unlimited Freedom plan may be worth the price.

 Looking to compare cell phone plans?
-Our comparison tool lists the best cell phone plans in the market and places them side-by-side where you can see their prices, plans, and important features.
+Our comparison tool lists the best cell phone plans on the market and places them side by side where you can see their prices, plans, and important features.